-1.2.6 Stages: L1, L2, Load/Store Unit
+1.2.6 Stages: L1, L2, EA, ME Load/Store Unit

-In the L1 step the effective address of the load or store is computed.
-For loads L2 indicates that the load/store queue and, if necessary, the cache is being checked for the data.
-If the data is found the next segment is WB, otherwise no segment is shown until the data arrives at which time L2 is shown again.
-Stores first write their data into the load/store queue (L2) where following loads can read it.
-When they commit the data is written to the cache.
+Stage names in parenthesis were used before Fall 2003.
+In the EA (L1) step the effective address of the load or store is computed.
+For loads ME (L2) indicates that the load/store queue and, if necessary, the cache is being checked for the data.
+If the data is found the next segment is WB, otherwise no segment is shown until the data arrives at which time ME (L2) is shown again.
+Stores first write their data into the load/store queue in the ME (L2) stage, after which loads can read it.
+Data is written to the cache (or memory) when, and if, the store commits.